AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 * [MySQL via direct connection](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md)
 * [MySQL via cPanel](../data-analyst/importing-data/integrations/mysql-via-cpanel.md)

-To connect your MySQL database to MBI via an SSH tunnel, you (or your team, if you\'re not a techie) will need to do a few things:
+To connect your MySQL database to MBI via an SSH tunnel, you (or your team, if you're not a techie) will need to do a few things:

 1. Retrieve the MBI public key
 1. Allow access to the MBI IP address